hazeez/study/docs/statistics/hypothesis_testing_03.md

 title: Test statistic - Z & t
 author: hazeez
-date: Mar 12, 2020
+date: Mar 15, 2020
-date_modified: Mar 15, 2020
+date_modified:

 # Test statistic - Z & t

 > In the [previous article](../hypothesis_testing_02), we used test statistic as a value to compare against the critical value.
 This helps us to accept or reject our null hypothesis.
-> In this article, we will see what is a test statistic and how to compute it.
+> In this article, we will see what test statistic is and how to compute it.

 !!!
 Note
 	We are in the fourth step of the hypothesis testing process

 	- Find the test statistic

 ## What is a test statistic?